Pulse - Value Added

 Discovery questions for your next inspection

-Ask the pilot pod: Which deals failed pipeline coverage gaps rules two weeks in a row?
-Which field was empty on every loss?
-What would have blocked the save if validation were on?
-Capture answers in your CRM notes so the definition of done evolves with real failures—not generic enablement slides.
+Ask the pilot pod these specific questions during your next weekly review: Which deals failed pipeline coverage gaps rules two weeks in a row?
+Which field was empty on every lost deal?
+What would have blocked the save if validation were already turned on?
+Capture the answers directly in your CRM notes so the definition of done evolves based on real failure patterns—not generic enablement slides created by someone who never looks at the data.

 Post-pilot scale checklist